 Because of the seriousness of your injuries, you may be able to find an attorney to accept your claim on a contingency fee basis.
 This means your attorney will not be paid until, and unless he or she settles your claim or wins it at trial.

-If the insurance company maintains its position you were 50 percent at fault, and as a result only offers you a settlement representing 50 percent of your medical bills, the insurance company may be acting in bad faith" Learn more about how to identify and defend against bad faith tactics here.
+If the insurance company maintains its position you were 50 percent at fault, and as a result only offers you a settlement representing 50 percent of your medical bills, the insurance company may be acting in “bad faith”.

 When there is evidence an insurance company acted outside the bounds of acceptable conduct in handling a legitimate injury claim, a judge or jury can award damages which include payment for the medical bills you already asked for, an additional amount for your emotional distress, and punitive damages.
 These damages represent compensation over and above the amount available through the insurance policy itself.